mossphp/moss-framework/docs/04_dispatcher.md

  * `kernel.response` - after receiving response from controller
  * `kernel.send` - just before sending response to client

-There are additional tree events, occuring when something went wrong:
+There are additional three events, occurring when something went wrong:

  * `kernel.403` - fired when SecurityException is thrown,
  * `kernel.404` - fired when RouterException is thrown,